My Favorite Floppy of All Time

 Added to my collection: 3.5" floppy given to press when Prince changed his name.
 Contains a font w/ one symbol in it. pic.twitter.com/mNL0eOHDGI

-Part of the reason I decided to actually acquire this disk was that I’d revisited Parker Higgins’ great post about how Prince’s signature glyph might have been represented in Unicode if it were able.
+Part of the reason I decided to actually acquire this disk was that I’d revisited this great analysis about how Prince’s signature glyph might have been represented in Unicode if that were an option.
+(Prince's symbol isn't eligible to be represented in Unicode, or as an emoji, because it is trademarked and it represents an individual person.)
 Even better, once I’d shared the photo I’d taken of the disk, Paisley Park’s then-head designer Steven Parke, and Chank Diesel, the Minneapolis type designer whose typefaces would later become stalwarts of Prince’s packaging design, both jumped into the thread.

 For those asking, Prince font floppy is just a fun artifact; contents were on his CD-ROM & Compuserve 20 years ago. pic.twitter.com/Mnzrvo64wQ